 1 hour.
-Integration of Christianity and psychology is emphasized.
-In addition, students make preparations for careers in psychology.
+This is a capstone course for the major focusing on the integration of Christianity and psychology and the application of psychological principles and findings in every day settings.
 Required for all psychology majors.

 Prerequisite: senior status.

-PSYC 495 Special Study
+PSYC 495 Individualized Study